cubter/event_observer/Readme.md

 - Proper exception handling: I should have used `try`/`tryCatch` statements extensively.
 But once again: it's about time.

 - You may notice that the map's points' rendering tends to be slow once the number of events is equal to tens of thousands.
-Hence, I'm showing both a progress bar & a notification so that the user doesn't think, the app has suddenly broken'.
+Hence, I'm showing both a progress bar & a notification, so that the user doesn't think, the app has suddenly broken.
 Besides, two solutions for slow rendering I've been able to found:
 	1. As a workaround, I've enabled clustering of nearby points by default.
 It seems, it makes the rendering faster.
 	2. Second, one could use `mapdeck` instead of leaflet.
-Mapdeck relies on extensive usage of `webGL` which makes rendering significantly faster, but its drawback is that it uses Mapbox & requires its API token.
-Because I don't know, whether a proprietary solution for this app, I had to refuse from this approach.
+Mapdeck relies on extensive usage of `webGL`, which makes rendering significantly faster, but the drawback is that it uses Mapbox & requires its API token.
+Because I don't know, whether a proprietary solution is appropriate for this app, I had to refuse from this approach.

 ## Data
 I store all the data in a `Redis` instance.
 The motivation for this was that Redis is fast, and the data, on the other side, are not large.